-Now Jacob had 12 sons (Gen.35:22).
+Now Jacob had 12 sons (Gen. 35:22).
 To determine how many of their wives went down to Egypt, we simply take the 75 "kindred", subtract the 66 who came from Jacob's loins (as they are included in the "kindred") and obtain only nine rather than twelve.
-That is, 9 of the 75 "kindred" that came to Egypt with Jacob did not come from his loins, and Gen.46:26 has alerted us to the fact that they are the son's wives.
-Therefore, 3 of the 12 son's wives (12 - 9 = 3) were not numbered in the "kindred".
+That is, 9 of the 75 "kindred" that came to Egypt with Jacob did not come from his loins, and Gen. 46:26 has alerted us to the fact that they are the son's wives.
+Therefore, 3 of the 12 son's wives (12-9=3) were not numbered in the "kindred".

 Of course, we must immediately exclude Joseph's wife for she was already in Egypt and thus was not "sent" for (Acts 7:14).
 This accounts for one of the three.
-A second is found in Genesis 38:12 where we learn that Judah's wife had died previously.
-Thus, one of the other son's must also have become a widower.
-We may deduce that it was almost certainly Simeon as special attention is called to the fact that Shaul, his youngest son, was by a Canaanitess (Gen.46:10).
+A second is found earlier at Genesis 38:12 where we learn that Judah's wife had died previously.
+Thus, one of the other sons must also have become a widower.
+We may deduce that it was almost certainly Simeon as special attention is called to the fact that Shaul, his youngest son, was by a Canaanitess (Genesis 46:10).
+The three differing totals -66, 70, and 75 - have now all been established and explained.

-The three differing totals - 66, 70, and 75 - have now all been established and explained.
-Yet more to the point, the real issue is still the "5 missing names" which are "preserved" in the LXX.
+Yet more to the point, the real issue is still the "five missing names" which are "preserved" in the LXX.
 What of these five names?
 They are man's forgery, not the words of God!
+The proof is straightforward and undeniable.
+Joseph wed at age 30 (Genesis 41:45-46).
+As we shall see in that which follows, his father Jacob and all his kindred joined Joseph in Egypt some nine years later.